koenrane/KR-new-site/content/import/some-of-my-disagreements-with-list-of-lethalities.md

 Brain architecture and training is not AI architecture and training, so the evidence is going to be weakened.
 But for nearly every way in which (human reward circuitry) → (human values) is disanalogous to (AI reward circuitry) → (AI values), (evolution) → (human values) is even more disanalogous!
 For more on this, see [Quintin's post](https://www.lesswrong.com/posts/FyChg3kYG54tEN3u6/evolution-is-a-bad-analogy-for-agi-inner-alignment).

+## "Lethality" 18: Reward is not ground truth
-> Lethality #18: “When you show an agent an environmental reward signal, you are not showing it something that is a reliable ground truth about whether the system did the thing you wanted it to do; _even if_ it ends up perfectly inner-aligned on that reward signal, or learning some concept that _exactly_ corresponds to 'wanting states of the environment which result in a high reward signal being sent', an AGI strongly optimizing on that signal will kill you, because **the sensory reward signal was not a ground truth about alignment (as seen by the operators).**”
+> “When you show an agent an environmental reward signal, you are not showing it something that is a reliable ground truth about whether the system did the thing you wanted it to do; _even if_ it ends up perfectly inner-aligned on that reward signal, or learning some concept that _exactly_ corresponds to 'wanting states of the environment which result in a high reward signal being sent', an AGI strongly optimizing on that signal will kill you, because **the sensory reward signal was not a ground truth about alignment (as seen by the operators).**”

+My summary
-My summary: Sensory reward signals are not ground truth on the agent’s alignment to our goals.
+: Sensory reward signals are not ground truth on the agent’s alignment to our goals.
 Even if you solve inner alignment, you’re still dead.

+My response
-My response: We don’t want to end up with an AI which primarily values its own reward, because then it wouldn’t value humans.
+: We don’t want to end up with an AI which primarily values its own reward, because then it wouldn’t value humans.
 Beyond that, this item is not a “[central](https://www.lesswrong.com/posts/uMQ3cqWDPHhjtiesc/agi-ruin-a-list-of-lethalities#Section_B_2___Central_difficulties_of_outer_and_inner_alignment_)” lethality (and a bunch of these central-to-EY lethalities are in fact about outer/inner).
 We don’t _need_ a function of sensory input which is safe to maximize, that’s not the _function_ of the reward signal.
 Reward chisels cognition.
 Reward is _not necessarily—nor do we want it to be—a ground-truth signal about alignment_.

+## "Lethality" 19: Reward optimization kills you
-> Lethality #19: “Insofar as the current paradigm works at all, **the on-paper design properties say that it only works for aligning on known direct functions of sense data and reward functions**.
+> Insofar as the current paradigm works at all, **the on-paper design properties say that it only works for aligning on known direct functions of sense data and reward functions**.
 All of these kill you if optimized-over by a sufficiently powerful intelligence, because they imply strategies like 'kill everyone in the world using nanotech to strike before they know they're in a battle, and have control of your reward button forever after'.
 It just isn't _true_ that we know a function on webcam input such that every world with that webcam showing the right things is safe for us creatures outside the webcam.
-This general problem is a fact about the territory, not the map; it's a fact about the actual environment, not the particular optimizer, that lethal-to-us possibilities exist in some possible environments underlying every given sense input.”
+This general problem is a fact about the territory, not the map; it's a fact about the actual environment, not the particular optimizer, that lethal-to-us possibilities exist in some possible environments underlying every given sense input.

+My summary
-My summary: The theory in the current paradigm only tells you how to, at best, align an agent to direct functions of sensory observables.
+: The theory in the current paradigm only tells you how to, at best, align an agent to direct functions of sensory observables.
 Even if we achieve this kind of alignment, we die.
 It’s just a fact that sensory observables can’t discriminate between good and bad latent world-trajectories.

+> [!warning]
+> It seems to me that Eliezer does not deeply understand that [reward is not the optimization target](/reward-is-not-the-optimization-target).

+My response
-My response: I understand “the on-paper design properties” and “insofar as the current paradigm works at all” to represent Eliezer’s understanding of the properties and the paradigm (he _did_ describe these points as “[central difficulties of outer and inner alignment](https://www.lesswrong.com/posts/uMQ3cqWDPHhjtiesc/agi-ruin-a-list-of-lethalities#Section_B_2___Central_difficulties_of_outer_and_inner_alignment_)”[^1]).
+: I understand “the on-paper design properties” and “insofar as the current paradigm works at all” to represent Eliezer’s understanding of the properties and the paradigm (he _did_ describe these points as “[central difficulties of outer and inner alignment](https://www.lesswrong.com/posts/uMQ3cqWDPHhjtiesc/agi-ruin-a-list-of-lethalities#Section_B_2___Central_difficulties_of_outer_and_inner_alignment_)”[^1]).
 But on my view, this lethality does not see very relevant or central to alignment.
 Use reward to supply good cognitive updates to the agent.
 I don't find myself thinking about reward as that which gets maximized, or which _should_ get maximized.
+:

-Also, if you ignore the [oft-repeated wrong/under-hedged claim](https://www.lesswrong.com/posts/uSdPa9nrSgmXCtdKN/concrete-experiments-in-inner-alignment?commentId=aDtza9u4zDEMt4C4a#comments) that “RL agents maximize reward” or whatever, the on-paper design properties suggest that reward aligns agents to objectives in reality according to the computations which reward reinforces.
+: Also, if you ignore the [oft-repeated wrong/under-hedged claim](https://www.lesswrong.com/posts/uSdPa9nrSgmXCtdKN/concrete-experiments-in-inner-alignment?commentId=aDtza9u4zDEMt4C4a#comments) that “RL agents maximize reward” or whatever, the on-paper design properties suggest that reward aligns agents to objectives in reality according to the computations which reward reinforces.
 [I think that machine learning does not, in general, align agents to sense data and reward functions.](/reward-is-not-the-optimization-target) I think that focusing on the sensory-alignment question can be misleading as to the nature of the reward-chiseling challenge which we confront.
+:

-It's true that we don't know that we know how to reliably make superintelligent agents learn human-compatible values.
+: It's true that we don't know that we know how to reliably make superintelligent agents learn human-compatible values.
 However, by the same coin (e.g. by the arguments in [reward is not the optimization target](/reward-is-not-the-optimization-target)), I can just as equally ask "how do I get agents to care about _sensory_ observables and reward data?".
 It's not like we know how to ensure deep learning-trained agents care about their sensory observables and reward data.

+## "Lethality" 21: Claim that capabilities generalize further than alignment
 > Lethality #21: “\[...\] hominids, once they finally started to generalize, generalized their capabilities to Moon landings, but their inner optimization no longer adhered very well to the outer-optimization goal of 'relative inclusive reproductive fitness' - even though they were in their ancestral environment optimized very strictly around this one thing and nothing else.
 This abstract dynamic is something you'd expect to be true about outer optimization loops on the order of both 'natural selection' and 'gradient descent'.
 The central result:  **Capabilities generalize further than alignment once capabilities start to generalize far.**”

+My summary
-My summary: Perceived alignment on the training distribution is all we know how to run gradients over, but historically, alignment on training _does not generalize to alignment on deployment._ Furthermore, when the agent becomes highly capable, it will gain a flood of abilities and opportunities to competently optimize whatever vaguely good-seeming internal proxy objectives we entrained into its cognition.
+: Perceived alignment on the training distribution is all we know how to run gradients over, but historically, alignment on training _does not generalize to alignment on deployment._ Furthermore, when the agent becomes highly capable, it will gain a flood of abilities and opportunities to competently optimize whatever vaguely good-seeming internal proxy objectives we entrained into its cognition.
 When this happens, the AI's capabilities will keep growing, but its alignment will not.

+My response

-My response: This perceived disagreement might be important, or maybe I just use words differently than Eliezer.
+: This perceived disagreement might be important, or maybe I just use words differently than Eliezer.

-When I’m not thinking in terms of inner/outer, but “what cognition got chiseled into the AI?”, there isn’t any separate “tendency to fail to generalize alignment” in a deceptive misalignment scenario.
+: When I’m not thinking in terms of inner/outer, but “what cognition got chiseled into the AI?”, there isn’t any separate “tendency to fail to generalize alignment” in a deceptive misalignment scenario.
 The AI just didn’t have the cognition you thought or wanted.

-For simplicity, suppose you want the future to contain lots of bananas.
+: For simplicity, suppose you want the future to contain lots of bananas.
 Suppose you _think_ your AI cares about bananas but _actually_ it primarily cares about fruit in general and only pretended to primarily care about bananas, for instrumental reasons.
 Then it kills everyone and makes a ton of fruit (only some of which are bananas).
 In that scenario, we should have chiseled different cognition into the AI so that it would have valued bananas more strongly.
 (Similarly for "the AI cared about granite spheres and paperclips and...")

-While this scenario involves misgeneralization, there’s no separate tendency of “alignment shalt not generalize.”
+: While this scenario involves misgeneralization, there’s no separate tendency of “alignment shalt not generalize.”

-But suppose you _do_ get the AI to primarily care about bananas early in training, and it retains that banana value shard/decision-influencing-factor into mid-training.
+: But suppose you _do_ get the AI to primarily care about bananas early in training, and it retains that banana value shard/decision-influencing-factor into mid-training.
 At this point, I think the banana-shard will convergently be motivated to steer the AI’s future training so that the AI _keeps making bananas._ So, if you get some of the early-/mid-training values to care about making bananas, then those early-/mid-values will, by instrumental convergence, reliably steer training to keep generalizing appropriately.
 If they did not, that would lead to fewer bananas, and the banana-shard would bid for a different path of capability gain!

-(This is not an airtight safety argument, but I think it's a reasonably strong a priori case.)
+: This is not an airtight safety argument, but I think it's a reasonably strong _a priori_ case.
 The main difficulty here still seems to be my already-central expected difficulty of “loss signals might chisel undesired values into the AI.”

+## Eliezer seems confused about loss functions

 > [!quote] Interlude in [AGI Ruin: A List of Lethalities](https://www.lesswrong.com/posts/uMQ3cqWDPHhjtiesc/agi-ruin-a-list-of-lethalities)
 >